Maintaining healthy eating habits is vital as you age. These simple tips will help you plan, prepare, and cook nutritious meals with ease.

 Investing in helpful kitchen tools and appliances can make cooking easier.
 These gadgets can save you time and pain.
 For example, you can chop your ingredients with an automatic chopper or a chopper and board that's easy on your wrists and fingers.

 For your inspiration, we have 3 healthy breakfast ideas.
-You can also try these 3 simple but hearty meals.
+You can also try these 3 quick, nutrient-dense lunches.
 Other wonderful resources include the Heart Foundation’s recipe e-books and Eat for Health’s healthy recipes.

 When following recipes, don't be afraid to substitute ingredients for ones that suit you better.
-For example, you can use wholegrain instead of white bread when called for, or tzatziki in place of mayonnaise.
+For example, you could use wholegrain bread instead of white bread, or tzatziki in place of mayonnaise.

-Most recipes plan to serve 4 to 6 people, but you can adjust this to feed just 1 or 2 as you need.
-For instance, if a recipe calls for a half cup of tomatoes and you want to make half the quantity, you’ll only need a quarter cup.
+Most recipes are designed to serve 4 to 6 people, but you can adjust them to feed 1 or 2 as needed.
+For instance, if a recipe calls for half a cup of tomatoes and you want to make half the quantity, you’ll only need a quarter cup.

 Join a cooking class to learn new recipes and meet new friends.
 It's a great way to stay connected with your community and make cooking more fun.
 You can find classes that teach specific dishes or cuisines and choose what interests you most.